 Jason Beitchman successful in having $1.75 professional negligence claim dismissed for delay.
 A copy of the decision is available here:

-The Ontario Municipal Board issues decision on a motion successfully argued by Shane Rayman on the issue of the production of confidential documents by government in expropriation claims:
+The Local Planning Appeal Tribunal issues decision on a motion successfully argued by Shane Rayman on the issue of the production of confidential documents by government in expropriation claims:

-Shane Rayman successfully defends a claim for injurious affection where no land is taken following a full hearing before the Ontario Municipal Board:
+Shane Rayman successfully defends a claim for injurious affection where no land is taken following a full hearing before the Local Planning Appeal Tribunal:

 Jason Beitchman publishes articled titled “A FINTRAC Primer: The Compliance Regime”